 They've got plenty of other discount prices and lists of famous/important/good records up as well, for those of you who have made the jump to buying their music purely digitally.
 And, as I recall, Amazon is relatively DRM-free in this area, unlike their Kindle ebooks.

 If you need baby stuff, Amazon sells that, too -- at this point, they seem to sell just about everything from fancy shoes to car parts -- and they're running a contest through the end of the year to encourage customers to set up baby registries with Amazon.
-One lucky customer each month will win a $3,000 "Dream Baby Registry", and the rest of you will at least get the chance to guilt friends and family into buying you baby stuff.
+One lucky customer each month will win a $3,000 "Dream Baby Registry"

 This concludes our commercial messages; we return to The Antick Musings of G.B.H.
 Hornswoggler, Gent., already in progress.